dhes/ColonoscopyPolyp/input/pagecontent/index.md

     p {line-height: 1.5}
 </style>

-### Introduction

 Colonoscopy is one of the most commonly performed diagnostic procedures in the United States.
 Colonoscopy is performed by inserting a flexible fiberoptic scope into a patient's large intestine.
 Scopes of this nature are flexible and permit the endoscopist to see what is at the other end, even though the scope itself is turned and twisted.
 This permits the endoscopist to examine the entire large intestine.
 This form of endoscopy can be used to screen for colon cancer.
-Although colonoscopy is also commonly used for diagnostic purposes, it is only the screening aspect that we are interested in at here.
+Although colonoscopy is also commonly used for diagnostic purposes, it is only the screening aspect that we are interested in here.

 Screening colonoscopy is only performed in adults.
 It is typically begun at age 45-50 years.
-It is not the only form of colon cancer screening, but it is the only one we will discuss here.
+It is not the only form of colon cancer screening, but it is the only one we will discuss.

 When doctors perform screening colonoscopy they are mostly interested in finding pre-cancers.
 A pre-cancer is growth that is not malignant but could turn into cancer over time.
-These colon pre-cancers are referred to as polyps.
+These colon pre-cancers typically occur in _polyps_.
+Colon polyps are small clumps of cells that form on the lining of the colon.

 When the doctor sees a polyp during screening colonoscopy she generally takes it out by performing a biopsy.
-After the polyp is removed it is sent to the a medical laboratory to determine what kind of polyp it is and in particular to make sure that it is not cancerous.
+After the polyp is removed it is sent to the a medical laboratory to determine what kind of polyp it is.
 There are different types of polyps that have specific names and significance that we will discuss later.

 After colonoscopy the doctor as a matter of course discusses the results with the patient.
 This discussion includes a general review of how the procedure went, any complications, any findings of concern etc. Of course what the patient really wants to know is whether they have cancer.
-In case they do have cancer, They proceed to cancer treatment and there is not longer a role for screening colonoscopy.
+In case they do have cancer, they proceed to cancer treatment and there is no longer a role for screening colonoscopy.
 If they do not have cancer, the doctor must advise when the next screening colonoscopy should be performed.
 The timing of the next colonoscopy is our subject of interest.

 Screening colonoscopy is not a one-time procedure.
 Once colon cancer screening is started, it generally continues until an advanced age.
 The formal term for timing of follow-up is _surveillance interval_.
 This surveillance interval is determined according to widely-used practice guidelines which happen to lend themselves nicely to computer algorithms.

-There are many different kinds of computer application that could be used to determine the _surveillance interval_, all of them have one thing in common: They require structure data.
+There are many different kinds of computer application that could determine the surveillance interval, all of them have one thing in common: They require structured data.
 <!---
 While the details are not import in this context, there exists programming language call Clinical Quality Language (CQL) that works well with algorithms such as this one.
 --->